Know What You Know, Start Where You Are

 How can you reach your heartfelt goals for your life?
 One of the ways one can start the process is to make a list.
 Whether there is a specific goal in mind, or the outcome is still a bit vague, you don’t want the lack of a system to paralyze you.
 This is something that can be done daily, or whenever necessary, as things begin to change.
-At times I may begin my week by writing on Monday of my planner: What do I have right now to use today to make any progress toward my goal?
+At times I may begin my week by writing on Monday in my planner: What do I want and what do I have right now to use today to make any progress toward my goal?
 Here are the different categories that might make up your list:

 - 3 personal/family things I must do today

 - 3 things that I know right now that I can do/use to work toward my personal or business goal